Just across the bridge from the southern gate of Scorcio.

 “So, you would have me run from Ebino during its greatest trial?”

 “Yes, your grace, I would,” admitted the Sir Giorgio.
 “But because you could bring succour to Ebino during its greatest trial.”

 The duchess was still not entrirely convinced.
 “We have sent word to Guglielmo, promised pardons to the Arrabiatti, and the church has preached throughout Tilea on our behalf.
 All these things will surely bring us succour?”

 “Guglielmo passed us by and the Arrabiatti are like the mist that hides a thief, not the steel that arms a soldier.
 The church can only preach – the people must first listen, then believe, then decide, then act.
 You, your grace, can promise rewards.
 You can shame the princes into doing what they know is right.
 You, your grace, will be Ebino standing there right ‘afore them.
 They can hardly ignore us then.”

 Summer 2401, The city of Ravola, northern Tilea

-There was precious little time to prepare – certainly not enough to send a plea through the pass for help from the north.
-Those knights who had ridden south to Terme Castle’s aid had arrived only to see the brutish foe clamber over the walls and drag their ladders up behind them.
-After then witnessing the death in single combat of the brave paladin Sir Theulenor, they were left stuck outside the castle, unable to help as the awful slaughter began within.
-Now they had returned to the city of Ravola, and although the foe (busy with looting) was not exactly hot on their heels, it seemed obvious to all that they would come, and soon.
-The horribly successful surprise attack on the southern fortress would be wasted if they did not march on to catch the city just as ill-prepared.
-Even Ogres would know that.
+There was precious little time to prepare – certainly insufficient to gain help from the north by sending a plea through the pass.
+Those knights who had ridden south to offer Terme Castle relief had arrived only to see the brutish foe clambering over the walls and dragging their ladders up behind them.
+After then witnessing the death in single combat of the brave paladin Sir Gregoire de Vienne, they were left stuck outside the castle, entirely unable to help as the awful slaughter began within.
+Now they had returned to the city of Ravola, and although the foe (busy with looting) was not exactly hot on their heels, it was obvious to all that they would come, and soon.
+Even ogres would know that the horribly successful surprise attack on the southern fortress would be wasted if they did not march on to catch the city just as ill-prepared.